zilliztech/zdoc/docs/tutorials/collection/search-query-get/single-vector-search.md

 <Admonition type="info" icon="📘" title="Notes">

-<p>Currently, this feature is available exclusively for Dedicated clusters that have been upgraded to the Beta version.</p>
+<p>Currently, this feature is available exclusively for clusters that have been upgraded to the Beta version.</p>

 </Admonition>